 As Jared says, “They’re comfortable for very long periods of time and overall good sound.
 The noise canceling blocks out the sound of the engines and the screaming kid that is, invariably, directly behind you.
 That, and nothing says ‘don’t talk to me’ like a big pair of headphones.”

-Choosing a Laptop or Table for Business Travel
+Choosing a Laptop or Tablet for Business Travel

 This laptop flips into a ready-made tablet.
 It’s lightweight, powerful, and ready to tackle any business travel situation.